djhshih/swl/example/example4.md

 ```
 which is syntactic sugar for
 ```
+\argv ->
     a = align argv
     s = sort ( argv & a )
     c = call ( argv & a & s )
     a & s & c
 ```
-where `argv` is a record of the workflow input.
+where `argv` is a record of the workflow input, and `\argv -> block` is a function.
+The result of a block of code is simply given by the final line.

 Comparing this two blocks of code, we also note that
 - Each task is separated from its input record by a space.
 - Records are constructed using `{ }`.
 - The first task is run with the workflow input `argv`, producing a record that is then given to subsequent tasks.